-Belgium Hong Kong Ireland Belgian tax law provides for exit taxation: a. on unrealized capital gains in the event of an outbound transfer of the tax residence, an outbound restructuring or an outbound transfer of assets/businesses; b. on unrealized capital gains in the event that a Belgian company transfers assets to a foreign PE, provided the profits of that permanent establishment are treaty-exempt in Belgium.
-In the event of an inbound restructuring and an inbound (tax) migration, Belgium in principle accepts the market value as the tax base of the transferred assets ('step-up basis').
-To the extent that these assets were subject to an exit tax in the country of emigration and Belgium has concluded a treaty with this country that provides for the possibility to exchange information, the value established by this foreign country is refutably presumed to correspond to the market value (unless it is a tax haven).
-If these conditions are not fulfilled, the market value is presumed to correspond to the book value according to Belgian rules, unless proof to the contrary is provided.
-A deferred payment regime of 5 years can be applied for companies subject to exit taxes on (EEA) outbound cross-border transfer of assets/business, tax residence and restructuring.
+Belgium Hong Kong Ireland Belgian tax law provides for exit taxation: (a) on unrealized capital gains in the event of an outbound transfer of the tax residence, an outbound restructuring or an outbound transfer of assets/businesses; (b) on unrealized capital gains in the event that a Belgian company transfers assets to a foreign PE, provided the profits of that permanent establishment are treaty-exempt in Belgium.
 Hong Kong does not levy an exit tax.
 An exit tax was introduced in Ireland's 2019 budget and applies from October 10, 2018.
 It replaced Ireland's previous exit charge in full.
-An exit charge will now arise when: a company migrates its place of residence from Ireland to any other jurisdiction; assets of an Irish Primary Establishment ('PE') are allocated from the Irish PE to the company's head office or to a PE in another jurisdiction; or the business of an Irish PE is allocated from the Irish PE to the company's head office or to a PE in another jurisdiction; or the business of an Irish PE is allocated from the Irish PE to the company's head office or to a PE in another jurisdiction.
+An exit charge will now arise when: a company migrates its place of residence from Ireland to any other jurisdiction; assets of an Irish Primary Establishment ('PE') are allocated from the Irish PE to the company's head office or to a PE in patters irrigitation; However, in case of a transfer of tax residence from Belgium to another EU Member State, no exit taxation applies: • in relation to assets and liabilities that are maintained or to a PE in another jurisdiction; or the business of an Irish PE is allocated from the Irish PE to the company's head office or to a PE in another jurisdiction. within a Belgian establishment after the transfer and that continue to contribute to the taxable basis of such Belgian establishment; to the extent tax-exempt reserves of the Belgian company at the time of transfer are retained within a Belgian establishment of this company.
 The introduction of the exit tax regime is a requirement under the ATAD.
 The rules deem a disposal to have been made at market value and the gain arising is charged to exit tax at 12.5%.
 The exit charge does not apply to assets that remain within the Irish tax charge (for example, Irish real estate or assets that continue to be used in the business of an Irish branch).

+Belgium Hong Kong Ireland In the event of an inbound restructuring and an inbound (tax) migration, Belgium in principle accepts the market value as the tax base of the transferred assets ('step-up basis').
+To the extent that these assets were subject to an exit tax in the country of emigration and Belgium has concluded a treaty with this country that provides for the possibility to exchange information, the value established by this foreign country is refutably presumed to correspond to the market value (unless it is a tax haven).
+If these conditions are not fulfilled, the market value is presumed to correspond to the book value according to Belgian rules, unless proof to the contrary is provided.
 The exit charge may be deferred and paid over five years in six instalments.
 If the exit charge is unpaid, Revenue may pursue any other Irish resident group company or an Irish resident director who has a controlling interest in the company that is subject to the charge.
 An anti-avoidance provision is included in the legislation to ensure that a rate of 33% rather than 12.5% applies if the exit forms part of a transaction to actually dispose of the asset and the purpose of the exit is to ensure that the gain is charged at the lower rate.
+A deferred payment regime of 5 years can be applied for companies subject to exit taxes on (EEA) outbound cross- border transfer of assets/business, tax residence and restructuring